Grand Prix (video game)

-Grand Prix is a Formula One Grand Prix motor racing-themed video game.
-It was designed and programmed by David Crane for the Atari 2600 and published by Activision in 1982.
+Grand Prix is a racing video game designed and programmed by David Crane for the Atari 2600 and published by Activision in 1982.
+The player races along a horizontally scrolling track, viewed from a top down perspective, while avoiding other cars.
+The goal is to get the fastest possible time.
+There are four tracks which are completely straight and only differ in length and the number of narrow bridges.

 Gameplay

 The player drives a Formula One car on one of four race tracks, each of which has a different difficulty level.
 Difficulty is gauged by the length of the course, the number of cars and oil slicks on the track, and the number of bridges to cross.

 The race is viewed from a top-down perspective, and the screen scrolls from right to left.
 The player's car maneuvers only on a vertical axis, and loses a little speed when it does so.
 The joystick's button is the throttle: Depressing it accelerates, and releasing it decelerates.
 Moving the joystick left applies the brake.
 The transmission audibly shifts as the player's car accelerates and decelerates.

 Grand Prix is a time trial, and the competing cars are obstacles rather than competition for the finish line.
 The player's car can easily outpace the other cars, but if it collides with one, its speed drops lower than that of the impacted car.
 Driving over an oil slick causes the player's car to skid slightly sideways, but does not slow it down.
 Once every scale mile, the player crosses a narrow bridge over blue water.
 Colliding with any wall of the bridge stops the car, and the player must slowly gain speed to continue.
 A patch of oil slicks precedes a bridge.
 This both forewarns the player, and presents a hazard while trying to steer onto the bridge.
 Competing cars do not cross bridges nor the finish line; if they are about to approach either one, they stop suddenly.